-Once your grill is hot and I mean really hot, place your meat directly over the coals (hot-zone) on the hottest part of the grill grate.
+Once your grill is hot and I mean really hot, place your meat directly over the coals (hot-zone) on the hottest part of the grate.
 Sear for 30 seconds to 2 minutes depending on how hot your grill is, flip and repeat.
 Keep flipping until both sides are seared to your liking.

-When flipping, move the steak to a new spot as that area will now be slightly cooler.
+When flipping, move the steak to new spot as the area you just used will now be slightly cooler.

 Finish Using Indirect Heat

 Once you have the perfect sear marks, move your steak off the coals and to the medium heat zone.
 Finish cooking until your steak is the desired doneness.
 This is called indirect cooking.
 You don’t need to flip the steak during this time.

 Finish With the Lid Shut

 Shut the lid and set your vents so the inside temperature will be around 350°F to finish the cook.
 You don’t want to waste all that wonderfully flavorful smoke your coals are creating.
 Shutting the lid will add flavor to your food and keep the grill hot.